 Each Watch covers one street and has one Street Coordinator and possibly a deputy.

-Bexley is split into 21 wards and every six months the ward Safer Neighbourhoods Team (SNT), the NHW coordinators and a representative of the NHW Management Committee meet to discuss solutions to problems found in their local area and any concerns over crime and disorder.
-You will receive a letter informing you of the date of your ward meeting a few weeks beforehand.
+Bexley is split into 17 wards and every six months the ward Safer Neighbourhoods Team (SNT), the NHW coordinators and a representative of the NHW Management Committee meet to discuss solutions to problems found in their local area and any concerns over crime and disorder.
+You will receive a letter informing you of the date of your ward meeting a few weeks before the event.

 The NHW Office and Management Committee is also there to support your Watch's activities.
 The contact details for our office can be found on the back page of the handbook.